NREL/OpenStudio-ERI/docs/source/outputs.rst

 Each file includes annual energy consumption values disaggregated by fuel type and/or end use.

 Each CSV file also includes the heating, cooling, and hot water loads.
+Heating and cooling loads include duct losses; hot water loads exclude tank losses.
-Note that the heating and cooling loads are calculated using the difference between the home's setpoint temperature and living space temperature.
+Note that the heating and cooling loads are calculated using the difference between the home's setpoint temperature and living space temperature for each hour.
 Thus a heating or cooling system that is undersized will not maintain the living space temperature at setpoint and will result in erroneously reported values.

 See the `example ERIRatedHome.csv <https://github.com/NREL/OpenStudio-ERI/tree/master/workflow/sample_results/results/ERIRatedHome.csv>`_.